-We were invited to Sunday dinner, to the house Bella shared with Mr Big I Am.
+Husband and I were invited to Sunday dinner, to the house Laura shared with Mr Big I Am.

-Daughter had just got out of bed at four in the afternoon.
-Big I Am had a broad smile on his face.
+Laura had just got out of bed at four in the afternoon.
+Mr Big I Am had a broad smile on his face.

-We sat around the table, dined on lamb, spooned on mint sauce.
-Bella and her beau sat facing.
-Beads of sweat appeared on his brow.
-She complained of being hot.
-They shared a look that excluded us.
+We all sat around the table, dined on lamb and spooned on mint sauce.
+Laura and her beau sat facing Husband and me.
+Beads of sweat appeared on Mr Big I Am’s brow.
+Laura complained of being hot.
+They shared a look that excluded Husband and me.

 Table chit chat.
-The Big I Am had a tale: Daughter sick in the garden at the early hours of morning, she recovered, then shared vodka until the sun peeped over the horizon.
+Mr Big I Am had a tale: Laura had been sick in the garden in the early hours of that morning, she recovered, then shared vodka until the sun peeped over the horizon.

-Husband looked at me; a look of concern I shared with him.
+Husband looked at me, I shared with him a look of concern.

-The Big I Am aired a second tale.
-Bella was spending her investment, her bank balance had dwindled.
+Mr Big I Am aired a second tale: Laura was spending her investment, what was left of the money gifted by Husband and me for the deposit of a house.
+Her bank balance had dwindled.

-Husband and I shared our look of concern with her.
+Husband and I shared our look of concern with Laura.

-I made a mental note to ring the builders, and chase her house.
+I made a mental note to ring the builders, and chase the completion of her new house.

-We chastised her, reminded her the money was for property, not frippery.
+We chastised Laura, reminded her the money was for property, not frippery.
 She denied spending, said Mr Big I Am was exaggerating.

 We believed her.
 We thought him odd, telling tales to cause unrest.

-We did not consider our daughter had become adept at telling her lies.
+We did not consider Laura had become adept at telling her lies.